MakieOrg/Makie.jl/docs/explanations/backends/glmakie.md

 If you get an error pointing to [GLFW.jl](https://github.com/JuliaGL/GLFW.jl), please look into the existing [GLFW issues](https://github.com/JuliaGL/GLFW.jl/issues), and also google for those errors.
 This is then very likely something that needs fixing in the  [glfw c library](https://github.com/glfw/glfw) or in the GPU drivers.

+!!! warning
+    GLMakie is not thread-safe!
+Makie functions to display in GLMakie or updates to `Observable` displayed in GLMakie windows from other threads may not work as expected or cause a segmentation fault.

 ## WSL setup or X-forwarding